labuladong/fucking-algorithm/dynamic_programming/SuperEggDrop(Advanced).md

 ```
 In conclusion, the first optimization using binary search is based on the monotonicity of the `dp` function; the second optimization modifies the state transition function.
 For most of us, it is easier to understand the idea of binary search instead of different forms of `dp` array.

-If the you have grasp the basic methods well, the methods in the last section are good challenges for you.
+If you have grasped the basic methods well, the methods in the last section are good challenges for you.